who, or what am I?

 Whilst I also don't necessarily believe too much in being able to define yourself as one 'thing', this particular realisation is not as limiting as being defined or shoved into a tiny crowed box might at first seem.
-Instead, it comes as a breath of fresh air, a spark in a cavern of darkness, something that opens up to as many doors as it closes behind, and whilst all of this might sound incredibly cryptic, the realisation really couldn't be any simpler;
+Instead, it comes as a breath of fresh air, a spark in a cavern of darkness, something that opens up a tiny, shiny, keyhole into an magical world, and whilst all of this might sound incredibly cryptic, the reality really couldn't be any simpler;

 I am a fairy.